CSCfi/csc-user-guide/docs/apps/pytorch.md

 ### Big datasets, multi-GPU and multi-node jobs

-Please see our tutorial for [GPU-accelerated machine learning](../support/tutorials/gpu-ml.md), which covers how to work with big data sets, multi-GPU and multi-node jobs among other things.
+Please see our tutorial for [GPU-accelerated machine learning](../support/tutorials/gpu-ml.md), which covers more advanced topics, including how to work with big data sets, multi-GPU and multi-node jobs.

 ## More information